zanvat41/ToDoList-Web-App/README.md

-This is a Todo List maker web app, with google account login, deployed with google app engine.\n Link to the app: http://springapp-158706.appspot.com/
+This is a Todo List maker web app, with google account login, deployed with google app engine.

-\n
+Link to the app: http://springapp-158706.appspot.com/

-Group Member:\n
+Group Member:
-Kieran Harrigan\n
+Kieran Harrigan,
-Matthew Wong\n
+Matthew Wong,
-Tyler Thompson\n
+Tyler Thompson,
 Zhe Lin